Ian Happ Player Props: Cubs vs. Mariners

 Ian Happ At The Plate

-- In four games this season, Happ has picked up an RBI, with more than one RBI once.
+- Happ has driven in a run in four games this season (40.0%), including one multiple-RBI game.

-- In six of nine games this season, he has scored, including multiple runs once.
+- In six of 10 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.